ownego/database-backup/README.md

 `-d database_name` to run backup progress for one specific database (must be defined in config).

-Each database config entry has 4 properties:
+Each database config entry has 5 properties:

    *   Database name
    *   Database username
    *   Database password
    *   Database backup cycle (days)
+   *   Database backup directory (where to save backups)

 ### Crontab usage